edgeimpulse/expert-projects/surface-crack-detection-ti-tda4vm.md

 ---
-description: A computer vision system that detects and localizes surface cracks in concrete structures for predictive maintenance, using a TI SK-TDA4VM.
+description: A computer vision system that detects and localizes surface cracks in concrete structures for predictive maintenance, using a TI SK-TDA4VM Starter Kit.
 ---

-# Surface Crack Detection and Localization using Texas Instruments SK-TDA4VM
+# Surface Crack Detection and Localization using Texas Instruments TDA4VM

 Created By:
 Naveen Kumar